Horse cloning: Usage

 The cost of equine cloning varies between €200,000 and €300,000, depending on the source.
 In 2010, clones intended for sporting competitions represented just 22% of operations.
 Cloning is therefore mainly carried out in Europe for the purpose of breeding high-performance horses.
 A gelding can be copied to ensure its progeny.
 The same applies to a stallion that has become too old to reproduce, or to a mare whose number of foals is naturally limited.
 The use of cloning relies heavily on the belief that DNA is the most important factor in competition performance.
 Anne Ricard's study estimates that, in equestrian disciplines (show jumping, dressage and endurance) where geldings represent around 40% of competitors, the use of reproductive clones will enable a genetic improvement of 4% per generation.
 Once their fertility has been established, their semen is frozen as for any other stallion.

 Effective cloning remains very marginal due to its cost.
 In the US and Argentina, requests for equine cloning come mainly from polo players (who allow their mares to play all the seasons) and Arabian horse breeders.
 Cloning can also be used to preserve rare breeds threatened with extinction, but customers' motivations are essentially commercial.
 Nevertheless, the discovery of a perfectly preserved prehistoric foal in Siberia (in 2018) augurs well for cloning trials by Russian and Korean researchers, to resurrect extinct equine breeds or species.
+The foal's DNA matched the Lena horse (Equus lenensis), which went extinct around 5,000 years ago.

+After the last Abaco Barb, a mare named Nunki, died in 2015, her cells were frozen for cloning purposes.
+In 2017, Viagen and other partners pledged services valued at approximately $2 million to support the project.
+Viagen nurtured enough genetic material to create two clones of Nunki, but it is unclear if the project was successful.
+One of the main issues with the Abaco Barb was inbreeding, with a population of 30 horses descended from just three individuals noted in 1992, and no new foals were born after 1999.
+The Wild Horses of Abaco Preservation Society, the nonprofit that manages the cloning project, proposed crossing Nunki's clones with selected Spanish Mustang or Colonial Spanish Horse stallions to revive the breed, as well as add genetic diversity.